Posted on

 What are the significant situations that can trigger a relapse?
 It could be the loss of a loved one, going through a divorce, becoming unemployed, chronic illness, or a serious accident.
 All these situations are significant life events that can strike anyone, but when they happen to an individual in recovery from addiction, they can trigger a relapse that can be just as devastating as the traumatic event itself.
 Therefore it is important to learn how to cope when unavoidable incidents arise.

-It is recommended that that individual vents all of their anger and frustration or grief in therapy.
-Support groups and your personal psychotherapy sessions are the perfect places to talk about these stressors.
+It is recommended that individual vents all of their anger and frustration or grief in therapy.
+Support groups and personal psychotherapy sessions are the perfect places to talk about these stressors.
 No matter what form in which it arrives, a stressor is a threat to the individual’s ability to maintain sobriety if it isn’t processed in a healthy manner.
 These moments are the most important times to focus on recovery techniques.

-The individual should ask people whom they trust and who support their recovery by understanding how difficult sober living can be, if it is okay to reach out at any time.
+The individual should ask people whom they trust and who support their recovery by understanding how difficult sober living can be if it is okay to reach out at any time.
 When the patient is starting to feel like they might relapse, they have a support network ready to help them through it.

 Sometimes just taking a break can do wonders.
 If you’re feeling that you’re going to lapse into buying a drink or calling a friend you used to get high with, stop yourself and take a breather.
 Just for 10 minutes.
 Use that 10 minutes to re-evaluate, meditate, call a sober friend, or anything that will hit the reset button.